fobnail/docs/docs/fobnail-data-format.md

 [RFC7049](https://datatracker.ietf.org/doc/html/rfc7049) (no tagging and no extensions).

+Direction of communication below is specified with regard to Attester, as it is CBOR server.

+# Output

 ## EK certificate

 EK certificate is transferred as a raw DER.
 We don't add any more data so there